Beloth/Ostston/Previous Session/What happened so far.md

 After a nights rest the party heads to Winyfred's where Angus attempts to find out whether Sages of the Arcane members get a discount.
 Winyfred demands to be shown guild identification which Angus appreantly didn't have.
 For a fee she organises for him to get identification by contacting the Magistar of Registration office which duly send a crystal to Winyfred's who combines it with an Owlbear claw that Angus has to from his identification.
 The Magistar notes that Angus has a note in his file and puts the party on hold.
 When she comes back Angus to asked to talk to a Senior Investigator Ronon who tells him that there are questions regarding his defeat of the necromancer and he has to go talk to Investigator Trent at the Library of Ostston.

-Angus heads to the Library while rest of the party (not Mal?) attempts to get the remaining gold owed to them.
+While Angus heads to the Library, Mal heads to a lawyers office linked to his home town and the rest of the party attempts to get the remaining gold owed to them.
 Unfortunately they forget to take the contract and so are turned away.
 Little Claw and Eli head to the river to go fishing while Cig returns to the Inn.

+Mal meets the head laywer and shows him the tattoo found on the fake guards from Hillard Fort that may link them to Helgret.
+The laywer seem disturbed by this and agrees to investigate and to inform Mal's mother.

 At the Library Angus meets Investigators Trent, Rasvull and Dalee who inform him that not only was there nothing in the necomancer cave except for a bear, the farmer and his daughter don't seem to exist and Angus's mentor Caelom is missing.
 Angus offers the handkerchief as proof but before Dalee can use any divination magic Rasvull accuses Angus of being involved but Trent refuses to arrest him.
 He also refuses to allow Angus to help investigate or to give him any information on the investigation and asks Dalee to show him out.